i18next/react-i18next/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Occurs in react-i18next version** npm module version, git tag or even better the explict commit causing the issue

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'